 With 10 power levels, Panasonic engineered this to not just reheat, but to cook food as well.
 It can braise, poach, and steam far faster than traditional methods.
 The Genius Sensor button automatically determines the best time for both cooking and defrosting.
 And if you must defrost quickly, you’ll really appreciate the Turbo Defrost button.
 It’s done with Inverter technology, which heats food evenly (no cold spots!).

-Best Drawer: Sharp Microwave Drawer with Concealed Controls
+Best Drawer: Sharp Stainless Steel Microwave Drawer Oven (SMD2470ASY)

 Drawer microwaves are ideal for anyone who wants appliances built into their kitchen cabinetry.
 The Sharp Microwave Drawer with Concealed Controls is a sleek and stylish option with lots of features.